 Your brain has a hard time storing content by itself.
 You must assist your brain to retain better.
 One way to achieve that is by revising a chapter as soon as you are done.
 If you want to notch it up a level, you can even revise a concept as soon as you finish.

-When you revise sooner, your brain cements it better.
+When you revise sooner, your brain cements it better and you memorize faster.

 5. Try to recall before revising

 Most people revise by re-reading information.
 Such a practice can produce a false feeling of knowing what you are reading.
 If you close the book, you realize that you do not know as much as you think you do.